SliceCast/iOS-Android-Obfuscations/README.md

 # Android-Obfuscations
-An Android obfuscation for lib.so files and dex files.
+An Android-iOS obfuscation for lib.so files, dylib, and dex files.

 # XMProtect
 http://www.xmprotect.com/